spatialos/online-services/docs/quickstart.md

 - `provider.tf` - this file tells Terraform which cloud provider we're using.
 - `gke.tf` - this instructs Terraform how to build our Kubernetes cluster.
 - `memorystore.tf` - this defines the Google MemoryStore (Redis) instance.
+- `ip.tf` - this is used to create static IP addresses for the services which need them.

 You don't need to edit any files - run `terraform init` in this directory to ensure the right plugins are installed, then run `terraform plan -out "my_plan"`.